 - Do you have references?
 How would your employers describe you?
 How would your patients describe you?

-In responding to these and other questions you may be asked, review your career, starting with your schooling.
+When responding to these and other questions you may be asked, review your career, starting with your education.
 Consult with colleagues and friends, and prepare answers for the questions above.
 Rehearse them, and incorporate all applicable feedback.
 Do not memorize your responses, but be very familiar with them.
 Be succinct in your replies, and emphasize your good qualities, without arrogance.
 “Wrap” any negative comments with positive remarks.

 While there’s a shortage of physicians in Canada, landing that next opportunity – especially for newcomers like you – requires extra effort and outreach.